algolia/gatsby-plugin-algolia/README.md

 You can also specify `matchFields` per query to check for different fields based on the type of objects you are indexing.

+## Transformer

 The `transformer` field accepts a function and optionally you may provide an `async` function.
+This is useful when you want to change e.g. "edges.node" to simply an array.

 # Feedback